Updated: Dec 6, 2022

 Retaliation against employees who report discrimination based on race, color, religion, age, ancestry, national origin, disability or medical condition, genetic information, marital status, sex or gender, sexual orientation, gender identity, military or veteran status, or genetic information is prohibited in California.

-Retaliation can take several forms, including a number of negative actions taken against an employee because they exercised a protected right.
-Materiality can be used to measure and assess wrongful actions on the job; it can also be used to calculate future payable damages.
+Retaliation can take several forms, including several negative actions against employees because they exercised a protected right.
+Materiality can be used to measure and assess wrongful actions on the job and to calculate future payable damages.
 It's fair to say that the suspected retribution had a major effect on your working conditions.

 Proving a Claim of Retaliation